- Day 1 of 298

 Well, almost.
 A few days earlier, I had realised that my rear light didn’t work as advertised.
 When I stopped, it stopped.
 The light was a small thing, but I was worried about being mown down in a busy foreign city.
 Plus, then I’d find out if my not-so-expensive travel insurance actually worked, or not.

-The bike shop in Melbourne had sent an urgent replacement light on Sunday.
-But it was now Wednesday and I hadn’t received it yet.
-I rang NZ Post and discovered that the courier had tried to deliver the light twice, to who-knows-where.
-My sister would pick it up from the depot on her way home.
-But as my plane left in several hours, I would have to make do with the faulty unit.
+The bike shop in Melbourne sent an urgent replacement light on Sunday.
+But it is now Wednesday and I haven’t received it yet.
+I phone NZ Post and discover that the courier has tried to deliver the light twice, to who-knows-where.
+My sister will pick it up from the depot on her way home.
+But as my plane leaves in several hours, I’ll have to make do with the faulty unit.

-Chance also had it that my recent-ex-flatmate Hamish was sitting a couple of seats away, with an old friend.
-Both were keen surfers, and about to fly to Indonesia to catch some big waves.
-For Hamish, it was a well deserved break before settling down to the serious business of child-raising.
+Chance also has it that my recent-ex-flatmate Hamish is sitting a couple of seats away, with an old friend.
+Both are keen surfers, and about to fly to Indonesia to catch some big waves.
+For Hamish, it’s a well deserved break before settling down to the serious business of child-raising.

-I said Hi, in the way that you greet someone who you used to see everyday.
-We had shared an amazing house and the extreme highs and lows of life.
-And now each of the flatmates had gone their separate ways, to do something amazing.
-It was a positive ending, but it was strange to see him now, as no more than a passing acquaintance.
+I say Hi, in the way that you greet someone who you used to see everyday.
+We’d shared an amazing house and the extreme highs and lows of everyday life.
+And now each of the flatmates had gone their separate ways, to do something awesome.
+It was an amiable breakup, yet it’s strange to see him now, in his new role as a passing acquaintance.

-Inevitably it came time to board the plane.
+Inevitably it comes time to board the plane.

-My sister gave me a big, teary hug, and said some strange words that she had never said before.
-Mum and Dad came over to the departure gate, and I cried as I said farewell to them.
-My parents were getting old and I wondered if they would be still be around, when, and if, I came home.
+My sister gives me a big, teary hug, and says some strange words that she’s never said before.
+Mum and Dad come over to the departure gate, and I cry as I bid them farewell.
+My parents are getting old and I wondered if they will be still be around, when, and if, I come home.

-And then I was through the gate and we were off.
+And then I’m through the gate and we’re off.

-The flight to Melbourne was smooth, but cramped.
+The flight to Melbourne is smooth, but cramped.

-The Qantas crew played the aisle equivalent of flying faders or Alexei Sayle’s.
-Their trollies teased from afar as they attempted to juggle meal delivery with their clients’ need to ‘freshen-up’.
+The Qantas crew play the aisle equivalent of flying faders or Alexei Sayle’s.
+Their trollies tease from afar as they attempt to juggle meal delivery with their clients’ need to ‘freshen-up’.

-It seemed that no matter how much airplane technology evolved – bigger wings, quieter engines – any increase in leg room would remain just out of reach.
+And it seems that no matter how much airplane technology evolves – bigger wings, quieter engines – any increase in leg room remains just out of reach.

-I skipped Duty Free and headed over to the music shop.
-The salesman there managed to sell me a bassy Bluetooth speaker, which I hoped to affix to the front of the Troll.
-It was pretty heavy, but I hoped it would do double duty as a cache battery.
-And I imagined the traffic parting like the Red Sea, as I fired shots into it from my bass cannon.
+At Melbourne, I skip Duty Free and head over to the music shop.
+The salesman there manages to sell me a bassy Bluetooth speaker, which I hope to affix to the front of the Troll.
+The water-resistant Braven BRV-1 is fairly heavy, but I hope that it will do double duty as a cache battery.
+And I imagine the traffic parting like the Red Sea, as I fire shots into it from my bass cannon.

-I sat in the departure lounge for a while, sure that I had forgotten something, but not sure what.
-When it finally became time to board my plane, I suddenly realised that I didn’t have any foreign currency!
-Luckily I found an exchange counter a few metres away and boarded the flight with a thick wad of Yuan.
+I sit in the departure lounge for a while, sure that I have forgotten something, but not sure what.
+When it finally becomes time to board my flight to China, I suddenly realise that I don’t have any foreign currency!
+Luckily I find an exchange counter a few metres away and make my flight with a thick wad of Yuan.

-She was friendly and rocking a big axe, and I hoped that we could be rockstars together.
-But she was clearly tired from all the after parties and soon passed out face-first into her meal tray.
+She’s friendly and rocking a big axe, and I hope that we can be rockstars together.
+But she is clearly tired from all the after parties and soon passes out face-first into her meal tray.

-The TV screen in front of me played some corny nature scenes, watermarked with the CCTV (China Central Television) logo.
-Thankfully the images were accompanied by smooth jams, Hardcastle-esque.
-It was a relaxing combination and I made myself as comfortable as possible for the 11.5 hour flight ahead.
+With conversation off the table, I focus my attention on the small TV screen in front of me.
+There, a sequence of corny nature scenes are watermarked with the China Central Television (CCTV) logo.
+Mercifully, the watery scenes are accompanied by smooth, Hardcastle-esque, jams.
+A relaxing partnership, I make myself as comfortable as possible for the eleven-and-a-half hour flight ahead.